BartoszDadok/TrailLandingPage/README.md

 # Trail - Increase your sales!

 ## About The Project
-**Trail** is a project which is going to help increase the sell, is escpecially addressed to blogers who sell own products. **I created only frontend side of this project for now.** You can see frontend but you can`t use my tool in real life to increase your sell, there is no real backend, no engine colecting and processing data.
+**Trail** is a project which will help increase sales, escpecially for blogers who sell their own products. **I onnly created frontend side of this project for now.** You can see the frontend but the backend of the project is still a work in progress.

 **Trail** it is a demo project with dummy data.

-**Qucik preview of Trail Landing Page:**
+**A quick preview of the Trail Landing Page:**

 ![landingPageGIF](https://github.com/BartoszDadok/TrailLandingPageFrontend/assets/101389945/1f4ffd48-7fa0-4107-81d1-538e64fc856c)

-**Qucik preview of Dashboard Page:**
+**A quick preview of the Dashboard Page:**

 ![dashboardGIF](https://github.com/BartoszDadok/TrailLandingPageFrontend/assets/101389945/ec1ad49e-3e26-4b08-a804-09d8fe59b26f)